 [40 CFR 125.95]

+Based on evaluation of the 316(b) study reports, the Department concludes that the existing configuration at Marshall represents BTA for meeting the impingement and entrainment requirements of the Rule.
+The permittee shall submit the appropriate study reports with the renewal application for this permit.
 The permittee shall comply with the Cooling Water Intake Structure Rule per 40 CFR 125.95.

 A. (25.)
 Fish Tissue Monitoring Near Ash Pond Discharge – Outfall 002